mdrx-io/generator-ts-exe/README.md

 No CLI options available yet.
 A basic prompt will fill out the `package.json` and name the artifacts in the project's `dist/`.

+_Note, the "License" prompt will not lead to a LICENSE.txt file produced - for now, you must add that yourself._

 ```bash
 $ yo ts-exe
 ?
 Your project title (kebab-case) # foo